If you've blocked our ad, please consider unblocking it.

 The username and password are not a part of the description's string, but are actually stored separately and filled in.

-The second set is much more difficult to unlock, as it requires getting a rank of Perfect:1 in the Combat Simulator, which is no easy task and impossible without playing actual multiplayer games.
+The second set is much more difficult to unlock, as it requires getting a rank of Perfect:1 in the Combat Simulator, which is no easy task and impossible without playing actual multiplayer games (or at the very least excessive abuse of various exploitative Simulant setups).
 It will be shown in the player stats.
 The font used, however, makes no distinction between capital and lowercase letters.

 |The Perfect Dark series|